Are You Doing Everything You Can to Bring Out the Best from High Potentials?

 The Bottom Line

 High potentials are worth the investment.
-Selected correctly, they make better transitions into new roles, improve performance year over year, model the leadership and cultural values that matter most and help to develop those around them.
+Selected correctly, they make better transitions into new roles, improve performance year over year, and model what matters to help and develop those around them.

 To learn more about better managing performance, download The Top 5 Performance Management Success Factors